Welcome!

 Since 2022, Dr. Hardy-Chandler has served as the chief executive officer of the Association of Social Work Boards, the nonprofit association of social work regulatory bodies in the United States and Canada.
 Hardy-Chandler’s social work career spans more than 35 years and includes providing mental health services to diverse client populations, serving as director of field education for the University of Nevada, Las Vegas School of Social Work and George Mason University Department of Social Work, and, most recently, serving as director of the Center for Children and Families for the City of Alexandria.
 She received her master’s degree in social welfare from the University of California, Los Angeles, her doctorate in clinical psychology from the California School of Professional Psychology (Alliant International), and her Juris Doctor from the University of Nevada, Las Vegas William S. Boyd School of Law.
 Hardy-Chandler also holds a postgraduate diploma in organisational leadership from Oxford University Saïd Business School.
 She is currently licensed as an LCSW in Nevada and Virginia.

-Dr. Amml Hussein, Research Unit
+Dr. Amml Hussein, President-Elect NASW-NJ

-Council on Social Work Education (CSWE), Civic Science Fellow, Boston University
+Civic Science Fellow, Boston University

 Dr. Amml Hussein is a visionary leader dedicated to driving social justice research and innovation.
 With a profound commitment to advancing education, her influence is marked by a forward-thinking approach that integrates strategic foresight, future casting, and emergent technology to elevate student engagement and transform learning outcomes.
 At the Council on Social Work Education (CSWE), the premier social work accreditation body nationally, Dr. Hussein serves as a trailblazer in the design and development of the Assessment Institute, a groundbreaking post-conference initiative aimed at enhancing education through advanced assessment methodologies.
 This Assessment Institute serves as a dynamic knowledge hub, empowering educators, researchers, and practitioners to refine teaching and evaluation methods while ensuring the integration of assessment best practices to enrich the learning experience.
 Dr. Hussein's visionary leadership extends to her role as the driving force behind the Research, Policy, and Practice Student Summit—an initiative aimed at catalyzing translational research and directly impacting communities.
 The inaugural summit, themed "Decolonizing Social Work Education: Moving Beyond Conversations," facilitated interdisciplinary dialogues and connected student fellows with congressional offices on Capitol Hill, providing invaluable experiential learning opportunities and fostering a robust platform for research engagement and advocacy.

-KyungSun Lee, MSW (she/her/hers)
+KyungSun Lee, MSW (she/her/hers), Senior Program Manager

 A macro-social worker, KyungSun works to strengthen justice movements, foster diverse and broad coalitions, and organize communities for equitable systems and policy change.
 Most recently, she led efforts to grow the national guaranteed income movement, and efforts to organize legislators and advocacy groups to reclaim essential goods and services back in public hands.
 A first-generation college student and immigrant, KyungSun is passionate about investing in leaders of color to navigate higher education and the nonprofit advocacy field.
 She received her Master of Social Work with a concentration in Social and Economic Development with a policy specialization at the Brown School in Washington University in St. Louis.
 She received her Bachelor of Arts in Interdisciplinary Studies focused on Political Science, Economic Development, and Healthcare at the University of Richmond.